-Sardinia is the second-largest island in the Mediterranean Sea and, despite being an autonomous region of Italy, it is actually closer to Africa.
+Sardinia is the second-largest island in the Mediterranean Sea and is actually closer to Africa than Italy.
 Whilst on holiday in Sardinia, visitors will experience the fabulous scenery with rugged cliffs, immaculate white beaches and turquoise waters.
 Away from the coast, Sardinia’s interior is equally stunning, with forested mountain peaks and citrus groves.

 Sardinians are friendly, warm and have a real passion for their island.
 This has given the local culture in Sardinia a strong sense of tradition and love to gather together and enjoy good food and festivities.
 The island hosts year-round festivals and events which are traditions that have been ongoing for centuries.